truonand000/ESLint_Prettier_Tutorial/README.md

 Where does your code run?
 - Browser AND Node (select both by keypressing 'a', then hit enter)

-What format do you want your donfig file to be in?
+What format do you want your config file to be in?
 - JSON

 Would you like to install them now with npm?